Watch Father Peter Mangum’s Meeting with Ushers and Ministers of Care

-The Ministry of Usher is open to all called to welcome visitors and parishioners to this sacred place of worship.
+The Ministry of Usher is open to all called to welcome and offer assistance to visitors and parishioners to all who attend Mass.
 Ushers are needed at all Masses.
-The time commitment is minimal-just an extra 15 minutes before your Mass and 10 minutes after.
+The time commitment is minimal-just an extra 20 minutes before your Mass and 10 minutes after.
 Anyone 18 years of age or older and a member of our parish can become an Usher and Greeter.

 If you are interested in helping St. John’s with this ministry,